gree/MuscleCompressor/README.md

 ### Convert to animation clips
 1. (Open this project with Unity 2021.3.19 and import Oculus Integration and Final IK from Package Manager)
 2. Click VRStudioLab>Bytes2Anim in the menu at the top of Unity
 3. A file browser will open.
-Go to the motion strage location (Assets/StreamingAssets/Motion) and select .data file.
+Go to the motion storage location (Assets/StreamingAssets/Motion) and select .data file.
 4. Converted clip is saved in Assets/VRStudioLab/Animations

 ## How to use (Motion Recording)